ogame-ninja/documentation/doc/farmer.md

 By default this is set to 50 solar systems left and right of the specified planet.
-You may increase or decrease the range of the planets you want to scan, Note that If you do increase the range it will increase the time it takes the OA bot to scan and attack so many planets.
+You may increase or decrease the range of the planets you want to scan, Note that If you do increase the range it will increase the time it takes the NJA bot to scan and attack so many planets.
 That of course depends on the number of inactive planets that are included in this range.

 ##### [Nb probes]